 We have made progress in creating an end-to-end system where we have shown the ability to test the effectiveness of the different coevolutionary algorithms on simulated networks.
-We plan to continue this work and have ambitious goals laid out for future versions of RIVALS.
+Additionally, we plan to continue this work and have ambitious goals laid out for future versions of RIVALS.
 In particular, we are interested in defending against low intensity DDoS attacks[13].
 Attacks like these are hard to detect because they can be sent in small waves and thus are not easy to spot amongst regular traffic patterns.
-On our task list is to extend the Chord protocol and test the effect of more topologies.
-We plan to generate missions with different number of tasks.
-Furthermore, we will continue to improve the performance and speed of the coevolutionary algorithms as well as try algorithms with all different solution concepts, e.g. Nash Equilibrium [6].
+One of our next tasks is to improve the realism of the network simulator by